AdobeDocs/events.en/help/adobe-customer-success-webinars/2025/mastering-aem-sites.md

 ---
-title: Mastering AEM Sites: Your Beginner’s Guide to Templates, Navigation, and SEO
+title: Mastering AEM Sites - Templates, Navigation, and SEO
 description: Learn AEM Sites fundamentals - how to use page templates, design intuitive navigation, and apply key SEO practices to boost visibility and site performance.
 solution: Experience Manager
 version: Experience Manager as a Cloud Service